 Although most states have clear tax requirements for everything, including filing form 1099s, some do not make things clear enough.
 Others also require taxpayers to file the 1099-MISC separately.

-For independent contractors, failing to file any form with the IRS by the filing deadline can be very costly as it often attracts penalties.
+Failing to file any form with the IRS when required can be very costly as it often attracts penalties.
 Also, these penalties accrue interest from the day they are charged.
 Therefore the longer you wait before paying them, the larger your tax bill.

 The good news is the penalties are mostly for clients that have an obligation to prepare and send the forms to both the IRS and the small business independent contractor.